Functions Of Point Of Sale System In Hotels

 Implementing a Point of Sale – POS system in your hotel:

 A POS system can help a hotelier to keep track of the inventory in their hotel.
-In addition, a POS system will allow the hotelier to see how much money they made or lost during a specific period of time.
+In addition, a POS system will allow the hotelier to see how much money they made or lost during a specific period.

 Point of sale systems for hotels – Functions